“The good is the only source of the sacred.

 In a human being, the personal is a thing in distress, it is cold, it runs about looking for a refuge and for warmth. […]

 […] The relations between the collectivity and the personal ought to be set out with the sole object of removing what is capable of preventing the growth and germination of the impersonal part of the soul.

 For that to happen, it is necessary, on the one hand, that there be space around each person, a degree of free disposition of one’s time, possibilities of going to higher and higher degrees of attention, of solitude, of silence.
 It is necessary at the same time that it be kept warm, in order that distress not constrain it to drown itself in the collective.

 Simone Weil, Late Philosophical Writings ed.
 Eric O. Springstead, transl.
 Eric O. Springstead & Lawrence E. Schmidt (Notre Dame, IN: University of Notre Dame Press, 2015), 104-112

-She goes on to talk about this all more, connecting it to labor (“in the same measure as art and science, so physical labor, although in a different way, is a certain contact with reality, truth, the beauty of the universe, and with the eternal wisdom that constitutes the order of the universe” and so “debasing labor is a sacrilege”, and she has much to say about this), psychology, metaphysics, ethics, religion, mathematics, Christology, politics, modernity — she is amazingly broad in her interests and attention — and one can see here just how important the powers and faculty of attention is for her.
+She goes on to talk about this all more, connecting it to labor (“in the same measure as art and science, so physical labor, although in a different way, is a certain contact with reality, truth, the beauty of the universe, and with the eternal wisdom that constitutes the order of the universe” and so “debasing labor is a sacrilege”, and she has much to say about this), the relationship between affliction and truth, language, psychology, metaphysics, ethics, Christology, politics — she is amazingly broad in her interests and attention — and one can see here just how important the powers and faculty of attention is for her.